About 95% of new products fail.

 5. Product and trend discovery sites

 Product review and discovery sites can also be a fantastic source for product and internet business ideas.
-Sites like Uncrate (men’s products) and AHALife (luxury products) are great ways to see new curated product trends daily.
-What better way to get inspired than to get a daily glimpse into the new and interesting products other entrepreneurs are bringing to the market.
+Sites like Uncrate (men’s products) and Design Milk (luxury products) are great ways to see new curated product trends daily.
+What better way to get inspired than with a daily glimpse into the new and interesting products other entrepreneurs are bringing to the market.

 Here are just a few examples of popular consumer product blogs to get you started: